 In the sectors it focused on, PwC estimated that AI applications could reduce global greenhouse gases by 4% – more than the current annual emissions of Australia, Canada and Japan combined.

-The experts are in agreement that climate change will not only ruin the planet, kill off the polar bears, it will also have a major impact on global business.
+The experts are in agreement that climate change will not only ruin the planet, kill off the polar bears along with millions of other species and result in unimaginable human suffering across the globe, it will also have a major impact on global business.
 It may not have the immediate impact of the Extinction Rebellion, but the words from Mark Carney, the LGIM statement and PwC’s findings may actually resonate more with business leaders.
 And if PwC’s forecasts are accurate, AI has the potential to enable every country to meet the target to become carbon neutral by 2050, as set out by the Paris Agreement.

 There was a time when the major ERP providers were considered allies of the CIO.
 They were trusted advisors.
 From an IT decision-maker perspective, ERP software aimed to encapsulate best-in-class business processes in a single package.